facetint/42-CPP-Modules/README.md

 ### 4. Const Member Functions

-   -In class definitions, making a member function const prevents it from modifying any member variables.
+   - In class definitions, making a member function const prevents it from modifying any member variables.

 ```cpp
 class MyClass {